Research & Scholarly Foundations

 Ethics, Dignity, and Governance

 Scholarly publications and interpretive works in ethics and governance examine human dignity, moral agency, and institutional responsibility in technologically mediated environments.
-This work provides philosophical grounding for understanding failure, absence, and constraint in complex systems.
+This work provides philosophical grounding for understanding constraint, failure, and responsibility in complex socio-technical systems.

 Additional manuscripts and book chapters in this area are currently in preparation, reflecting sustained engagement with ethical questions at the intersection of artificial intelligence, medicine, and society.